 Four important concepts to understand about permissions in Tableau are:

 - Permissions are asset-based.
 Permissions are assigned to individual content assets (projects, data sources, workbooks) and are granted to users or groups.

 - Permissions are implicitly denied, and non-admin users must explicitly be allowed to access content.
-The process by which Tableau Server determines the “allow” or “deny” permission is explained in detail in Evaluate permission rules.
+The process by which Tableau Server determines the “allow” or “deny” permission is explained in detail in Permissions.

 - In a project that is not locked, initial permissions are a one-time copy of the container item's permissions.
 A data source or workbook starts with the default permissions, but authorized users can subsequently edit permissions on those assets.
-For more information on default permissions and projects, see Lock project permissions.
+For more information on default permissions and projects, see Permissions.

 Tableau Server provides a flexible permissions infrastructure that allows you to manage access to all content for countless scenarios.
 For more detailed information, see Permissions.

 There are scenarios where Tableau Server and Desktop rely on external authorization to enable access to data.
 For example:

 - Users connecting to external data sources might require authorization that is outside the scope of Tableau Server’s authority.
 If users publish an external data source, Tableau Server will manage access and capabilities of that data source.
 But if users embed an external data source in a workbook, it’s up to the user who publishes the workbook to determine how other users who open the workbook will authenticate with the underlying data that the workbook connects to.